 Giving Compass' Take:

-- Here are three conventional tools and practices within the impact investing world that need to change to better address inequality.
+- Annie Donovan shares three conventional tools and practices within the impact investing world that need to change to better address inequality.

-- What steps can donors take in tandem with impact investors to create a more equitable economy?
+- What steps can you take to help create a more equitable economy?
+What partnerships can help you advance impact investing as a field?

 What is Giving Compass?